reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 ```
 We can notice in this HTML that the form action posts to the vulnerable website `myfriendlybank.com` instead of the malicious website.
 In this example, the attacker sets the request parameters: `TransferAccount` and `Amount` to values that are unknown to the actual user.

-4. The user is enticed into visiting the malicious website and clicking the submit button.
-The browser sends the user's authentication cookie to the server that was received from the server after login in step 2.
+4. The user is enticed to claim the bonus by visiting the malicious website and clicking the submit button.

+4. On form submit after user clicks the submit button, the browser sends the user's authentication cookie to the web application that was received after login to the website in step 2.

-5. Since the website is vulnerable to CSRF attack, the forged request with the user's authentication cookie is processed, and can do anything that an authenticated user is allowed to do.
-In this example, transfer the amount to the attacker's account.
+5. Since the website is vulnerable to CSRF attack, the forged request with the user's authentication cookie is processed.
+Forged requests can be sent for all actions that an authenticated user is allowed to do in the website.
+In this example, the forged request transfers the amount to the attacker's account.

 Although this example requires the user to click the submit button, the malicious website could have run JavaScript to submit the form without the user knowing anything about it.